 Don’t give poison when you give a gift

-Since stuffies are so important in the life of a child (or adult) and so long lasting, it’s important that you don’t just pick the cheapest stuffy at the dollar store when giving a gift.
-Stuffed animals can harbour toxins that can seriously harm a child – damaging stuffing, pesticide residues, toxic heavy metals, endocrine disrupting plastics can reside in the threads of stuffed animals.
+Since stuffies are so important in the life of a child (or adult) and so long-lasting, you mustn’t just pick the cheapest stuffy at the dollar store when giving a gift.
+Stuffed animals can harbour toxins that can seriously harm a child – damaging stuffing, pesticide residues, toxic heavy metals, endocrine-disrupting plastics can reside in the threads of stuffed animals.
 Have you seen the bin of stuffies at the Thrift Shop?
 Most of them are made with cheap polyester fake fur fabric that attracts oils and grease.
 They can’t be cleaned.
 They can harbour bacteria, mites, and bugs.
 And they may even contain lead.

 Bears for Humanity

 This week I opened a box with 3 colourful stuffies.
 The Animal Pal Cat, the Animal Pal Tiger, and the Animal Pal Dog came in a box.
 These are stuffies from Bears for Humanity, a social enterprise in the USA.
 Bears for Humanity stuffies are made with GOTS certified 100% organic cotton.
 It’s a soft, velveteen fabric that is touchable, yet easy to clean.
 The bears are stuffed with filling made from recycled bottles, not BPA plastics.
 (If you are concerned about all those plastic water bottles that end up in the trash, this is one solution.)
 They are made with human hands in the USA, through the Welfare to Work program in California.